EdgeNet-project/edgenet-legacy-2024/README.md

 # Create an EdgeNet Cluster

 To create an EdgeNet cluster you need to have access to a Kubernetes cluster.
-If you want to create one, you can see the Kubernetes cluster creating with [minikube](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/) or [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) from the official documentation.
+If you want to create one, you can see the Kubernetes cluster created with [minikube](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/) or [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/) from the official documentation.

 You first need to download the `all-in-one.yaml` file to install all of the features.
 If you only want to use a specific set of features you can check out our [advanced installation guide](/docs/tutorials/deploy_edgenet_to_kube.md).
 To download, you need to specify the branch of EdgeNet.
 The default is currently `release-1.0`.